yanyin1986/WechatOpenSDK/README.md

 ## What's this?

-- Wrap `WeChatOpenSDK-XCFramework.xcframework` and make it easy to use with `Swift Package Manager`.
+- Wrap `WeChatOpenSDK.xcframework` and make it easy to use with `Swift Package Manager`.
 - Mirror and automatically keep the version in sync with CocoaPods.

 ## Installation